Skwlx/Restaurant-site/README.md

-#Mexican restaurant
+# Mexican restaurant

-Site made to my portfolio.
+Template site made for fun and practice.